tobiaswu/tobiaswu/README.md

 ## An ambitious software engineer from Germany

 - 🔭 I’m currently working on a React/TypeScript application at procure.ai
-- 🌱 In my leisure time I’m learning about web3
+- 🌱 In my leisure time I’m learning about new technologies
-- 👯 I’m looking to collaborate on web3 projects
+- 🚀 I’m working on my own applications

 ### Languages and tools I'm experienced with
 <div>